AnastasiyaDm/pass-gen-check/README.md

 - Contains both lowercase and uppercase characters
 - Contains at least one digit
 - Contains at least one punctuation character (!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~)
-- Is at least 14 characters long
+- Is at least 14 characters long (max length  is 20 characters)

 To generate new password run the command:
 >python password_generator.py